chilllfrog/rusty-trading/README.md

 # rusty-trading
-rust interface for trading on all major centralized exchanges
+rust RPC APIs for trading on all major centralized exchanges